knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

 We will deploy the app as a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) along with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 However, you can also deploy the app as a [Knative Serving Service](../../../../serving/).

-Follow the steps below to create the sample code and then deploy the app to your cluster.
+Do the following steps to create the sample code and then deploy the app to your cluster.
 You can also download a working copy of the sample, by running the following commands: